allegro/bigflow/docs/dataproc.md

 ## Integration with DataProc / PySpark

 Bigflow provides integration with Pyspark running on Dataproc.
-It allows to adapt any python callable/function with PySpark code into `dataflow` Job.
+It allows you to easily build, run, configure, and schedule a Dataproc job.
+At this time only 'PySpark' jobs are supported.

 ### Installation